orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-14-using-github-actions-to-run-vapor-deployments.md

 For example, `deploy.yml`.
 If you have more than one environment, you can create separate workflow files for each environment.
 `deploy-production.yml` for production, `deploy-staging.yml` for staging, etc.

-One important note, before everything else, please replace `scrts.` with `secrets.` in the examples below, like in this one `${{ scrts.VAPOR_API_TOKEN }}`.
+One important note, before everything else, in the examples below whenever you see `secrets.X` make sure to wrap it with `${{` and `}}` in your actual workflow file.
-GitHub automatically removes any mention of `secrets` variables when building the site, so I had to replace it with `scrts` to avoid this.
+GitHub automatically removes any mention variables when building the site, so I had to place them with without variable wrappers to avoid this.
+That's really smart from GitHub to protect accidental exposure of secrets!

 ## Basic deployment using GitHub Actions without custom Docker image